 - Evolution of the workplace: Employees need the same tools on their PCs, phones, tablets to enable fast, secure and reliable collaboration, at work, home or on the road.

-- A tech savvy workforce: Tech-savvy millennials are a large, essential segment of the workforce.
-They expect agile, flexible, user friendly technology, just like what they use to connect with family and friends.
+- A tech savvy workforce: Tech-savvy Millennials and Gen Z are a large, growing and essential segment of the workforce.
+They expect agile, flexible, user friendly technology, just like what they use on a regular basis to connect and entertain.

 - Rapidly changing technology: Mobility and a host of associated technologies are transforming the enterprise.
-Cloud computing, and the overall XaaS movement, is changing everything and communications needs to follow that path.
+Cloud computing, and the overall XaaS movement, has changed everything and communications is following that path.

 - The move to OPEX vs. CAPEX: UCaaS doesn’t require users to support complex on-premises equipment.
 The provider handles the heavy-lifting, helping IT managers stick to their budgets while remaining flexible so they can ramp-up or dial-down as needed.

 The strategic benefits of UCaaS are simple, starting with engagement: